volcaniqueo/Determining_Warmup_Period_for_a_Simulation/README.md

 This project was my 3rd Homework for the course IE 306 (Systems Simulation) at Bogazici University.

 ## Details
 This project uses SimPy framework for Python to implement discrete event simulation easily.
-The two different methods for determining the warm-up periods is given in the project description file.
+The two different methods for determining the warm-up periods are given in the project description file.
 The detailed anaysis and the determined warm-up periods can be found in the project report.

 ## To Run the Code
 **_(This procedure is for phase 1.
 Same applies for phase 2)_**